 » About Yangon Circular Train

-This particular Yangon train runs 20 times on railway consisting of about 200 coaches with 100,000 to 150,000 train tickets sold daily.
-Travelling by train, especially by this one, is a delightful way to discover a cross section of life in Yangon.
+This particular train runs 20 times on railway consisting of about 200 coaches with 100,000 to 150,000 train tickets sold daily.
+Travelling by train, especially by Yangon circle train, is a delightful way to discover a cross section of life in Yangon.
 Together with buses, the railway is heavily utilized by lower-income commuters because it’s the cheapest transportation in Yangon.

 » History of Yangon Circular Train

 Yangon Circular Train and Railway system was built during colonial time by the British.
 The double track railway was built in 1954.